antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 Here we can see that the new template is included in the template list as expected.
 Before moving on to create a new project using this template, there are a few important things to mention about this release.
-In this release the `--install` switch is hidden because it's currently in preview.
+In this release, the `--install` switch is hidden because it's currently in preview.
 The syntax of this command is likely to change.
 We have fixed that in the latest sources.
 After running install, to reset your templates back to the default list you can run the command `dotnet new --debug:reinit`.
 We don't currently have support for `--uninstall`, but we are working on that.
 Now let's move on to using this template.

-To create a new project we can run the command below.
+To create a new project we can run the following command.

 ```
 $ dotnet new sayedweb -n Netblog.Web -o Netblog.Web